Last updated: Apr 25 2018

 DXC Service self-deployment guide

-Note: You need to contact Episerver to deploy to Production when going live.
+Note: You can deploy to Integration and Preproduction yourself, but you need to contact Episerver to deploy to Production when going live.

 Account and access